 Cash and Cash Equivalents - CFGC's cash consists of cash on deposit with banks.
 Cash equivalents are all highly liquid investments with an original maturity date of three months or less.
-The CFGC's deposits at one bank exceed the maximum FDIC coverage.
-Management is aware of this and does not consider the risk of loss to be significant.
+The CFGC maintains cash balances at two local financial institutions.
+Deposit accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.